Are you heading to the Faroe Islands and planning to visit Kalsoy? This guide details what to do in Kalsoy and how to hike to the Kallur Lighthouse!

 The views were incredible, and there were also a few other hikers up top that we got to chat with (mostly Scandinavians from Norway and Denmark).

 The view you will receive at the lighthouse is this one:

-In order to get that view with the actual lighthouse in it, you will have to trek further and the trek is a bit riskier.
-I didn’t really even attempt it because of the steep drop-offs, but Allison did and scored this photo:
+To get that view with the actual lighthouse in it, you will have to trek further, and the trek is a bit riskier.
+I didn’t even attempt it because of the steep drop-offs, but Allison did and scored this photo:

 Quick Stop in Mikladalur

-I suggest you take thirty minutes and stop there and see for yourself!
-Be sure to walk all the way down to the statue as the sea is gorgeous and there are waterfalls that you won’t be able to see otherwise.
+I suggest you take thirty minutes, stop there, and see for yourself!
+Be sure to walk down to the statue, as the sea is gorgeous and there are waterfalls that you won’t be able to see otherwise.

 The Ferry from Kalsoy to Klaksvik

-We thought that since there were limited people permitted on the island at a time (because of the ferry’s capacity) that we would have no issue getting on the ferry back to Klaksvik.
+We thought that since there were only a limited number of people permitted on the island at a time (because of the ferry’s capacity), we would have no issue getting on the ferry back to Klaksvik.

-We were very mistaken and missed the first one and had to wait an hour for another one.
+We were very mistaken, missed the first one, and had to wait an hour for another one.